-AI adoption could be the “sink or swim” moment for oil and gas
+AI adoption: the “sink or swim” moment for oil and gas

 Artificial intelligence (AI) is transforming the business sphere at an ever-accelerating rate.
 In Sirisha Paladhi’s second article on the subject, she looks at several areas in which the proper use of AI techniques could be the major differentiators between competing companies